bvneilson/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  The DOM is what is displayed when the browser processes code (HTML, etc).

 2. What is an event?

+  An event is something that happens on the DOM (User click, keypress, etc).

 3. What is an event listener?

+  An event listener is what tracks events.
+Listeners can be attached to DOM elements in order to build interactive websites and apps.

 4. Why would we convert a NodeList into an Array?

+  NodeLists don't have some of the built in methods like Arrays do.

 5. What is a component?

+  A component is a collection of elements, classes, event listeners, etc that can be reused with different data.

 ### Git Set up